kristiantcho/flashcurve/README.md

 ---

-PLEASE do not forget to cite the original paper: ...
+PLEASE do not forget to cite the original paper: (coming soon)

 Enjoy creating adaptive time bins :)